Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - Set the parking brake and your transmission to Park (automatic) or Neutral (manual).

-- Set your meter to a low AC voltage range and take your measurement.
+- Set your meter to a low AC voltage range.

 Once you've determined the condition of the system, you can go over the next section to zero in on the potential problem(s) that may be causing the condition of the charging system.